 28 April 2016 – Australian Financial Review

 It was a quarter of a century ago that Australia led the world in setting up compulsory superannuation.
-Now, with population ageing, lifespans increasing, public finances stretched and the risk of people outliving their savings growing, the system needs to evolve in response to changing circumstances, writes CSRI executive director Patricia Pascuzzo.
+Now, with population ageing, lifespans increasing, public finances stretched and the risk of people outliving their savings growing, the system needs to evolve in response to changing circumstances, writes Patricia Pascuzzo, CSRI’s Founder and Executive Director.

 Extend annuity tax breaks to stop super hoarding

 New tax incentives are needed to encourage retirees to invest in annuities rather than hoarding superannuation which is passed on to the next generation, experts argue.

 5 Aug 2015 – Australian Financial Review

 The purpose of the superannuation system should be defined in legislation to stop piecemeal changes that undermine confidence, says Michael Keating, one of the architects of the regime.

 Making retirement sustainable

 10 June 2015 – YourLifeChoices

 Planning or organising retirement income has become the ultimate juggling act in recent years, with far too many piecemeal, ad hoc changes to policy and entitlements.
 So imagine this: What if a group of experienced academics, senior policy makers, and community and industry organisations were to join forces to investigate a comprehensive review of Australia’s retirement income system?